 The Aspire accounting office handles all student accounts.
-If at any time you have questions concerning your account, please call 968-8948/8726 or visit the accounting office during office hours.
-The accounting office is located in Preston Hall 107 and is open from 8:00 a.m. until 6:00 p.m.
+If at any time you have questions concerning your account, please call 601-968-8758/8948 or visit the accounting office during office hours.
+The accounting office is located on first floor of Raymond Hall and is open from 8:00 a.m. until 6:00 p.m.
 Monday through Thursday and from 8:00 a.m. until 5:00 p.m. on Friday.